-The 2023 Findings from the Diary of Consumer Payment Choice show that he share of payments using cash declined slightly from 20% of all payments in 2021 to 18% in 2022.
-The authors, Emily Cubides and Shaun O’Brien, emphasize however that this is driven by an increase in non-cash payments rather than a decrease in cash payments.
+The 2023 Findings from the Diary of Consumer Payment Choice show that the share of payments in cash declined slightly from 20% in 2021 to 18% in 2022.
+However, the authors, Emily Cubides and Shaun O’Brien, emphasize that this is driven by increased non-cash payments rather than decreased cash payments.
 Cash remains the third most-used paymentA transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
 More instrument.
-Credit cards are the main winner and have seen their share increase from 18% in 2016 to 31% in 2022.
+Credit cards are the primary winner and have seen their share increase from 18% in 2016 to 31% in 2022.
 Debit cards have remained roughly stable.
-Mobile payments which peaked in 2020 have not increased and are barely visible on the chart with a share of less than 1%.
+Mobile payments peaked in 2020 and have not increased and are barely visible on the chart, with a share of less than 1%.

 Four factors explain the decline in cash payments, according to the report:

-Prior the pandemic, household income was already a discriminating factor in terms of cash usage with lower income households using cash more frequently than higher income households.
-On average, households making less than $25,000 per year used cash at a rate over three times greater (36%) than those from households earning more than $150,000 (10%).
+Before the pandemic, household income was a discriminating factor regarding cash usage, with lower-income households using cash more frequently than higher-income households.
+On average, families making less than $25,000 per year used cash at a rate over three times greater (36%) than those from households earning more than $150,000 (10%).

-In a similar fashion, those who are unbanked used cash four times more frequently than those with a bank account.
-The unbanked consumers to a large degree belong to the lower income households.
+Similarly, unbanked people use cash four times more frequently than those with a bank account.
+To a large degree, the unbanked consumers belong to lower-income households.
 Since the beginning of the pandemic, their reliance on cash has increased, representing 55% of all payments in 2019 to 73% in 2022 and 66% in 2022.

 The report shows that in parallel to the declining use of cash for payments, consumer cash holdings have continued to increase in 2022.
 In value, currencyThe money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
 More in circulation grew by 3.3% in 2022 compared to 7.4% in 2021 and 22.8% in 2020, clearly showing that cash demand increases in times of uncertainty.